mgm1313/OperationAIR/content/pages/en/the-design.md

 * Respiratory rate (RR)
 * Inspiration/expiration ratio (I/E ratio)
 * Inspiratory pressure (Pinsp)
-* Post end-expiratory pressure (PEEP)
+* Positive end-expiratory pressure (PEEP)
 * Fraction of inspired oxygen (FiO2)

-The screen will visualize the volume, pressure and flow curves.
+The screen will visualize the pressure and flow curves.
 These are required for assessment of the clinical condition of the patient.

 ## Intended use